-Plots in Figures 3 and 4 show the performance (on both the training and validation sets) of Scheduled-SGD and SGD-SA when using the ResNet34 and VGG16 architectures, respectively.
-As expected, the search path of SGD-SA is more diversified (leading to accuracy drops in the first epochs) abut the final solutions tend to generalize better than Scheduled-SGD (as witnessed by the performance on the validation set).
+Figure 4 shows the performance on the validation set of Scheduled-SGD and SGD-SA (both with 10 runs with different random seeds) when using the ResNet34 architecture-results with VGG16 are very similar, hence they are not reported.

+As expected, the search path of SGD-SA is more diversified (leading to accuracy drops in the first epochs) but the final solutions tend to generalize better than Scheduled-SGD, as witnessed by the better performance on the validation set.